noadudai/UserShiftsApiService/README.md

 # User Shifts API Service

-This service is the **API Gateway** of the Keep On Time Shifts project.
+This service is the **Backend mediator** of the Keep On Time Shifts project.
 It serves as the bridge between the frontend and the scheduling engine, handling business logic and
 coordinating shift data between services.
 This service interacts with the PostgreSQL database,
 processes employee shift data, and communicates with the Python-based scheduling engine for optimized shift results.